CtrlK

 Completeness

-Clearly answers both 'what' (transforms, validates, loads data in ETL pipelines) and 'when' (explicit 'Use when' clause covering building scrapers, validating NDJSON feeds, or importing data into CMS/DB targets).
+Clearly answers both 'what' ('Transforms, validates, loads data in ETL pipelines') and 'when' ('Use when building scrapers, validating NDJSON feeds, or importing data into CMS/DB targets') with concrete trigger phrases.

 Trigger Term Quality